chris-konrad/sensorbike/README.md

 You can either run the full pipeline or individual steps.

 ### Full data processing
-[COMING SOON] The most basic usage is demonstrated by `example.py` in the example toolbox.
+The most basic usage is demonstrated by `example_full-pipeline.py` in the example toolbox.
 This includes a example `yaml` file for coniguration.
 More instructions and examples will follow ...

 ### Decoding CAN-files only
 You can decode and import CAN logs into a python environment without using the full data processing pipeline.